Robert Storr (banker)

 Robert Walter Storr (17 September 1920 – 15 February 1992) was an Australian-born banker active in Southeast Asia and his country of birth.
 After his death he became notable as a philanthropist with bequests in medical science and music education.

 Birth and education

-Storr was born in Newcastle, New South Wales, and aged eight his family moved to a rural property between Forbes and Grenfell.
+Storr was born in Newcastle, New South Wales, and was aged eight his family moved to a rural property between Forbes and Grenfell.
 His early education was in the multi-class schoolroom at Ooma Creek Public School before attending Newington College as a boarder (1935–1936).
 He left school at 15 to return to the land.

 Banking career

 Realising that he was not suited to farm life, Storr joined the Commonwealth Bank in 1939.
 After war service he returned to the bank and worked in both Australia and Papua New Guinea.
 From 1958 until 1963, Storr lived in Kuala Lumpur and was the Assistant to the Governor of Bank Negara Malaysia.
 After his return to Australia he became the first Principal of the Commonwealth Bank Staff Training College (later known as Callaghan Staff College, but now disbanded).
 In 1971, Storr moved to Jakarta and became Principal of the Training College for Indonesian Bankers before re-establishing the Jakarta Stock Exchange in 1977.
 In 1982 he moved to Singapore to start an office for the Commonwealth Bank and after his retirement he remained there and consulted to Westpac as a financial advisor.